sikrinick/bruce/README.md

 * [TV B-Gone](http://www.righto.com/2010/11/improved-arduino-tv-b-gone.html) port (thanks to MrArm's [HAKRWATCH](https://github.com/MrARM/hakrwatch)) to shut off many infrared-controlled TVs, projectors and other devices
 * [AppleJuice](https://github.com/ECTO-1A/AppleJuice) iOS Bluetooth device pairing spam
 * Bluetooth device notification spamming for SwiftPair (Windows) and Android
-* WiFi NEMO Portal - A captive portal that tries to social engineer email credentials - saves usernames and passwords to SD Card (if inserted into a supported reader)
+* WiFi EVIL Portal - A captive portal that tries to social engineer email credentials - saves usernames and passwords to SD Card (if inserted into a supported reader)
 * WiFi SSID Scanner - Display 2.4 GHz SSIDs nearby and get information about them
 * User-adjustable 24 Hour digital clock backed by the M5 Stick RTC so it holds relatively stable time even in deep sleep and low battery mode
 * EEPROM-backed Settings for rotation, brightness and, automatic dimming
 * Battery level and credits in settings menu
 * SSH Client
 * DPWO-ESP32
-* Raw Sniffer - saves to SD
+* Raw Sniffer - saves PCAP to SD

 ## User Interface
 There are three main controls: